 Federal agencies are required to consult on a “government-to-government” basis with federally-recognized Indian tribes and nations on projects receiving federal funds or requiring federal permits.
 The federal government’s unique relationship with Indian tribes is embodied in the U.S. Constitution, treaties, court decisions, federal statutes and executive orders.
 Tribal consultation for MoDOT projects is primarily conducted through the Missouri Division of the Federal Highway Administration (FHWA).

-FHWA and MoDOT have communicated with a large number of Indian tribes and nations with historical ties to Missouri to identify areas of tribal interest and concern.
-To date, 27 federally-recognized Tribes have requested consultation about transportation projects in some portion of Missouri.
-These Tribes include the: Absentee-Shawnee Tribe of Indians of Oklahoma, Caddo Nation of Oklahoma, Cherokee Nation, Chickasaw Nation of Oklahoma, Delaware Nation, Delaware Tribe of Indians, Eastern Shawnee Tribe of Oklahoma, Iowa Tribe of Kansas and Nebraska, Iowa Tribe of Oklahoma, Kaw Indian Nation of Oklahoma, Kickapoo Tribe in Kansas, Kickapoo Tribe of Oklahoma, Miami Tribe of Oklahoma, Omaha Tribe of Nebraska and Iowa, Osage Nation, Otoe-Missouria Tribe of Indians, Pawnee Nation of Oklahoma, Peoria Tribe of Indians of Oklahoma, Ponca Tribe of Nebraska, Ponca Tribe of Oklahoma, Quapaw Tribe of Oklahoma, Sac and Fox Tribe of the Mississippi in Iowa, Sac and Fox Tribe of the Missouri in Kansas and Nebraska, Sac and Fox Nation of Oklahoma, Shawnee Tribe, United Keetoowah Band of Cherokee Indians in Oklahoma, and Wyandotte Nation.
-Each tribe has identified specific counties that they have requested to consult about proposed transportation projects that have the potential to affect cultural resources that may be of historical or religious significance to their respective tribe.
+FHWA and MoDOT have communicated with a large number of Indian tribes and nations with ties to Missouri to identify areas of tribal interest and concern.
+To date, 26 federally-recognized Tribes have requested consultation about transportation projects in some portion of Missouri.
+These Tribes include the: Absentee-Shawnee Tribe of Indians of Oklahoma, Caddo Nation of Oklahoma, Cherokee Nation, Delaware Nation, Delaware Tribe of Indians, Eastern Shawnee Tribe of Oklahoma, Iowa Tribe of Kansas and Nebraska, Iowa Tribe of Oklahoma, Kaw Indian Nation of Oklahoma, Kickapoo Tribe in Kansas, Kickapoo Tribe of Oklahoma, Miami Tribe of Oklahoma, Omaha Tribe of Nebraska and Iowa, Osage Nation, Otoe-Missouria Tribe of Indians, Pawnee Nation of Oklahoma, Peoria Tribe of Indians of Oklahoma, Ponca Tribe of Nebraska, Ponca Tribe of Oklahoma, Quapaw Tribe of Oklahoma, Sac and Fox Tribe of the Mississippi in Iowa, Sac and Fox Tribe of the Missouri in Kansas and Nebraska, Sac and Fox Nation of Oklahoma, Shawnee Tribe, United Keetoowah Band of Cherokee Indians in Oklahoma, and Wyandotte Nation.
+Each tribe has identified specific counties that they have requested to consult on proposed transportation projects that have the potential to affect cultural resources that may be of historical or religious significance to their respective tribe.